 The word salvation now for almost all Christians has taken on the meaning of eventual redemption, and has lost all of its immediate and literal meaning!
 This miasma of meaning regarding this word is strong enough to override the plainest statements made by Jesus that his true followers are NOT subject to real danger or dying.

 Bottom line implication?
-The human race is insane for clinging to the old paradigm of the, controller-god and the chronological agenda God, and believing such nonsense as it does about the creator, the realm of unfallen people, and salvation.
+The human race is insane for clinging to these mistranslations and the old paradigm of the controller-god, and the chronological agenda God.
+Insane for believing such nonsense as it does about the creator, the realm of unfallen people, and salvation.
 There is good reason to challenge most everything that is part of a failing paradigm and religions based on it!